gaiusfonseca/AutomateBoringStuff/README.md

 - continue

 ### If Statement
-if - may be used to decided which clause will be executed according to a condition a series of conditions.
+if - may be used to decide which clause will be executed according to a condition or a series of conditions.
 The else and elif block is optional. elif blocks may be used to check for more than one case.

 minimun if:
 ```